Engineering (ENGR/ENGR&)

 5 hours of lecture

-The course focuses on selected topics in Engineering.
-Topics vary, and course theme and content change to reflect new topics.
-Because the course varies in content, it is repeatable for credit for different topics.
+Selected topics in Engineering.
+Topics vary and course theme and content change to reflect new topics.
+Because the course varies in content, it is repeatable for credit.
+Individual topics are listed in the term class schedules.
 [GE, SE]

 Special Projects